gsap vs animejs vs velocity-animate

 GSAP is completely flexible; sprinkle it wherever you want.
 Zero dependencies.

-There are many optional plugins and easing functions for achieving advanced effects easily like scrolling, morphing, animating along a motion path or FLIP animations.
+There are many optional plugins and easing functions for achieving advanced effects easily like scrolling, morphing, text splitting, animating along a motion path or FLIP animations.
 There's even a handy Observer for normalizing event detection across browsers/devices.

 Get Started